This post may contain affiliate links. Click here to see what that means.

 - Eating differently can draw questions and attention.
 While it can feel uncomfortable sometimes, it can have an educational and inspirational effect.
 We've all had people “go paleo” after seeing our healing success.
 While the goal isn't to try to change anyone, there are benefits to being a role model for a different way of living and healing.
 Resource: Podcast Episode 69: Healthy Deviance.

 - Tips for Thanksgiving: (1) The more vegetable side dishes, the better.
 That way there's something for everyone, and if there are a few you can't eat, you will hardly notice.
 (2) Turkey is easy to cook paleo.
-(3) When it comes to stuffing, gravy, pumpkin pie and other traditions, paleo bloggers have you covered.
-Here's a Thanksgiving Recipe Roundup, and here's an AIP Holiday E-Cookbook!
+(3) When it comes to stuffing, gravy, pumpkin pie and other traditions, AIP bloggers have you covered.
+Here's a Thanksgiving Recipe Roundup, with over 90 recipes!
 (4) As long as the food is delicious, friends and family enjoy a paleo Thanksgiving, and many won't even notice the difference.

 - Tips for Hanukkah: (1) Paleo AIP desserts in place of the traditional jelly doughnuts (2) Brisket is easy to do Paleo (3) Here are 2 delicious latke recipes: Paleo Carrot Scallion Latkes and AIP Sweet Potato Latkes.

 - Tips for Christmas: (1) For cocktail parties, paleo AIP appetizers offer a wide variety of delicious options.
 (2) Your family might choose to maintain the tradition of some recipes that you can't eat, but as long as there is plenty of paleo food alongside, it's a fine balance.
 (3) Or your family might start a new tradition.
 Laura's Italian American family exchanged a traditional pasta course for homemade soup, which they were able to modify for a wide variety of diets, starting with broth and vegetables for everyone, and then adding meat and/or pasta for different family members.
 (3) You can still have sweets for the holidays, even on a healing diet.
-Here's an AIP Christmas Cookie Recipe Roundup, and here's an AIP holiday dessert cookbook: Holiday Sweet Treats.
+Here's an AIP Christmas Cookie Recipe Roundup with over 50 recipes.